4/23/2025

 CEO of Lipum

-It is an interesting question today in terms of what is happening in our environment.
-But I had without hesitation in December said that the USA is the most important market then followed by Europe.
-And in Europe we may talk about the five major markets with England, Germany, France, Spain and Italy, but not to mention all the other member states in the EU which is also very important.
-So it is probably the primary North America with Canada across the US and Europe.
-But it is actually very interesting markets.
-They also have a need in Asia, and I think above all in Japan and China.
-And also there we have had some contacts with partners for a while.
-So they come a little bit as not just a Not just a little bit as a not just a little bit as a but still as a more outer part that I see as interesting.
+This is an interesting question given what is happening in our environment.
+In December I said that the US is the most important market, followed by Europe.
+And in Europe, we might be talking about the five major markets with England, Germany, France, Spain and Italy.
+But not to mention all the other member countries in the EU, which are also very important.
+So it's the primary North America with Canada across the US and Europe.
+But it's actually very interesting markets and they also have a need in Asia.
+And then I think above all about Japan and China.
+Even there, we have had a lot of contacts with partner companies.
+They come as an integral part of the process, but also as an additional part that I find interesting.
+Thank you very much.

 speaker

-Thank you very much.
-You talked here at the end about this with coming potential license holders or pharmaceutical companies as partners.
-Can you give a little more meat on the bones about this?
+You talked here at the end about this with upcoming potential licensors or pharmaceutical companies as partners.
+Can you give a little more meat on the bone about this?

 speaker